-Compare TVs in New Zealand with Canstar Blue.
-Samsung, LG, Panasonic, Sony and Veon are compared on value for money, performance, ease of use, warranty and service, other functions and overall customer satisfaction.
+Compare TVs in New Zealand at Canstar Blue.
+Samsung, LG, Panasonic, Sony and Veon were compared on picture quality, value for money, sound quality, ease of use, smart compatibility and overall satisfaction.

 See our Ratings Methodology.

-As Samsung launch their 2018 QLED TV onto the market, promising to deliver over one billion shades of colour in your favourite Netflix or Lightbox drama, it’s hard to believe that full time TV broadcasting was only introduced to New Zealand in 1960.
-The daily five hours of programmes has stretched into 24/7 broadcasting and the original box-like TV sets with small black and white screens have long been consigned to the history books and replaced with a catalogue of TVs with acronyms and abbreviations such as LCD, LED, OLED, HDR, 3D and 4K.
+With Samsung’s 2019 QLED TV range packed with three million pixels, it’s hard to believe that TV technology has advanced so quickly.
+In fact, full time TV broadcasting was only introduced to New Zealand in 1960.
+The daily five hours of programmes has stretched into 24/7 broadcasting and the original box-like TV sets, with small black and white screens, have long been consigned to the history books.
+Now, you’ll find a catalogue of televisions with acronyms and abbreviations such as LCD, LED, OLED, HDR, 3D and 4K.

-So if you’re in the market for a new TV, what is it you should be looking for?
-To start, there are a couple of things you need to think about before you even set foot in a store.
+So, if you’re in the market for a new TV, what is it you should be looking for?
+To start, there are a couple of things you need to think about before you even set foot in a store or jump online.

-If you’re not sure what you’re after, or even if you are but would just like to find out a bit more, Canstar Blue’s TV review and ratings can give you a head start when it comes to buying a new TV.
+If you’re not sure what you’re after or even if you are, but would just like to find out a bit more, Canstar Blue’s TV review and ratings can give you a head start when it comes to buying a new television.

-To find out which TV brands are rated highest in New Zealand, we surveyed 891 consumers who have purchased a new TV in the last two years.
+To find out which TV brand is rated the highest in New Zealand, we surveyed 774 consumers who have purchased a new TV in the last two years.
 Respondents were asked to review their new TV based on a range of factors.
-Five leading brands received the minimum sample size required to be included, but only Samsung received an overall five-star review.
-Samsung rated five stars across most categories, with the exception of value for money, where it rated four stars.
+Five leading brands received the minimum sample size required to be included, but only Samsung received an overall 5-star satisfaction review.
+Kiwis rated Samsung 5-stars across all categories, with the exception of value for money, where it was rated 4-stars.

 So, apart from the qualities and features above, what do you need from your new TV?
 There are so many different acronyms flying around these days (a few were mentioned earlier), it can be hard to keep up, so here’s a quick guide to help you get up to speed.